danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-**IMPORTANT** Before you can do this, you must allow the app to perform external
+**IMPORTANT** For data fetching to work, you must allow the app to perform external
 requests.
 Just add this to `Info.plist` (in a real world app, you should specify
 an exact list of trusted domains):